o-o-overflow/dc2020f-casinooo-life-blackjack/README.md

 ```
 Thus, with just the session cookie provided to a player its possible to brute-force the sequence, outside the GoL, and load a new controller that can spoof the session cookies set by the CPU and send HIT or STAY messages as a spoofed player.

-9. To combat the atack in item 8, a player can reset their own GoL controller using the CRC check method.
+9. To combat the attack in item 8, a player can reset their own GoL controller using the CRC check method.
 This causes the player they are controlling to be placed into a zombie mode.
 On re-initialization after the reloading, the zombie player is given a new session cookie, which is significantly harder to discover.

 #Building